qarmin/Automated-Fuzzer/README.md

 ## Automated Fuzzer

-This repo contains simple tool to create broken files and checking them with special apps(rome, ruff, mypy and many more already are implemented, but it is easy to add support for any different app).
+This repo contains simple tool to create broken files and checking them with special apps(biome, ruff, mypy and many more already are implemented, but it is easy to add support for any different app).

 This small tool I created mainly for my own use without much vision, so you can easily compile app without changing source code if you want to use already implemented fuzzers, but if you want to test your own app